 Offering my love and appreciation for the two huge spruce I share this property with is one way I celebrate life.
 They are old trees, older than I am, and their sprawling shallow roots reach much farther than the drip-line.
 Their roots might even be under me now as I type in the den facing the street, beside the nearest of the two giant trees as I watch the pattern of the wind in its branches.

 If this is the case and the roots are under my feet, may it receive this prayer I offer.
 May this tree feel my appreciation for the birds it shelters and the shade it offers.
 May it know those fertilizer spikes I pound in at the drip-line during spring rains are one way I show my love as I attempt to replenish the soil nourishment our city lifestyles rob from urban trees.
 May it, on some unknown level, feel my loving eyes as I watch its branches from my window and attempt to capture poetic words to describe the beauty I behold.
-May these old trees, and all the trees in my neighbourhood and the wilderness walks I enjoy, feel my deep appreciation for them and continue to flourish and share their oxygenating, healing energy with us all.
+May these old trees, and all the trees in my area and the wilderness walks I enjoy, feel my deep appreciation for them and continue to flourish and share their oxygenating, healing energy with us all.